luppichristian/imgui_template_app/README.md

 SDL_GPU was chosen for its excellent cross-platform graphics support, providing a modern GPU API that works seamlessly across Windows, Linux, and macOS.

+## Extensions

+This template includes [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo) by default for 3D gizmo manipulation.
+Additional ImGui extensions can be integrated following the same pattern in [CMakeLists.txt](CMakeLists.txt).

+For a comprehensive list of available extensions, visit the [ImGui Useful Extensions Wiki](https://github.com/ocornut/imgui/wiki/Useful-Extensions).

 ## Prerequisites

 - **CMake** (version 3.14 or higher)